Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 This improves the chances that buyers will accept the shipment.

-The payout for near-expiry test strips depends primarily on the expiration window, brand demand, packaging condition, and the number of boxes being sold.
+Buyer evaluation is based primarily on the remaining shelf life, packaging condition, product type, and current buyer requirements.
 Products with longer remaining shelf life typically receive higher offers.

 Below are the most common payout factors.